 The diversifolia part of the botanical name refers to the different leaf shapes that form at different stages of the tree's life.

-Grows naturally in humid subtropical and tropical mid-elevation climates, generally in areas with annual lows of 13 to 19 °C, annual highs of 22 to 28 °C, annual rainfall of 1100 to 3500 mm and a dry season of 4 months or less.
+Atherton oak grows naturally in humid subtropical and tropical mid-elevation climates, generally frost-free areas with annual lows of 13 to 18 °C, annual highs of 22 to 28 °C, annual rainfall of 1100 to 3500 mm, and a dry season of 4 months or less.

 New plants are usually started from seed, which lose their viability quickly and are best extracted from the nuts of freshly harvested fruit.
-Sown in containers with a free-draining potting mix, most start to germinate within two weeks, after which the seedlings need tending in a nursery for nine to twelve months, or until they are 50 to 90 cm (23 to 35 in) tall.
+Sown in containers with a free-draining potting mix, most start to germinate within two weeks.
+After which, they need tending in a nursery for nine to twelve months, or until they are 50 to 90 cm (23 to 35 in) tall.

 Seedlings after planting out are highly susceptible to sun scorch and moisture stress, so need shading, water and mulch until they become established.

-Performs best on deep, rich, free-draining clay and loam soils of a moderately acid to moderately alkaline nature, generally with pH of 5.0 to 8.0 and on sites with full to partial sun expose.
+Performs best on deep, rich, free-draining clay and loam soils of a moderately acid to moderately alkaline nature, generally with a pH of 5.0 to 8.0, and on sites with full to partial sun expose.

 Atherton Oak is slowing-growing and starts to flower and fruit only when about seven to eight years old.

-The fruit are relatively large and not easily dispersed, except by terrestrial or tree dwelling animals.
-It is recorded as naturalised in non-native areas of Australia, probably as a result of human introduction and cultivation, but there does not appear to be any record of it anywhere as a weed.
+The fruit are relatively large and not easily dispersed, except by terrestrial or tree-dwelling animals.
+It is recorded as naturalised in non-native areas of Australia, probably as a result of human introduction and cultivation.
+There does not appear to be any record of it anywhere as a weed.